-This study has been associated with the income and consumption pattern of Limbu community of Savapokhari VDC of Sankhuwasava district.
-So, this study has attempted to analyze the income and consumption of Limbu through micro level study.
-Many studies have been carried out in the distribution of income in Nepal.
-However, there are only few studies about the Limbu communities.
-As this study concentrate about Limbu and their existing problems this may be the great interest for many people.
+This study has been associated with the income and consumption pattern of Bhote community of chepuwa V.D.C of sankhuwa-sava district.
+So, this study has attempted to analyze the income and consumption of Bhote through micro level study.
+Many studies have been carried out in distribution of income of Nepal.
+Most of the people want to know about Bhote and their existing problems.

-This study can be important for the ethnic explorer and policy makers.
+This study has been important for the ethnic explorer and policy maker.
 It has also importance for the investigators, social workers and donors.
-It will help the authors who are giving concern about the Limbu community of Nepal.
-It also helps to local government for arranging the local level development program and distribution of public plans as well.
+It will help to on Bhote, who concern about them.
+It is also helps to local government for the arranging the local level development program.
+It is an important for the Nepal Bhote society to know the micro level of economic status of Bhote.